-This page is just getting started… so the information is incomplete.
+This page is incomplete.
 I would recommend the following books as a good source of information related to winter activities.

 - The Secret of Warmth – Hal Weiss